 PWSRCAC was created in the wake of the Exxon Valdez oil spill, an environmental disaster that affected almost every aspect of life in the communities within our region.
 Community leaders and local citizens rallied to support the creation of this organization and became highly engaged in our work at every level.
-The Council continues to successfully recruit an extensive volunteer base, bringing local and technical expertise to our work.
+More than three decades later, the Council continues to successfully recruit an extensive volunteer base, bringing local and technical expertise to our work.

 Driven by the urgent need to act on the part of all stakeholders after the Exxon Valdez disaster, major changes have taken place since 1989.
-The risk of a catastrophic oil spill in Prince William Sound or the Gulf of Alaska has been significantly reduced, while the ability to respond if prevention fails has increased.
+The risk of a catastrophic oil spill in Prince William Sound and the Gulf of Alaska has been significantly reduced, while the ability to respond if prevention fails has increased.
 PWSRCAC has developed processes and relationships that have contributed to those improvements.
 Recent years have brought significant concerns including aging infrastructure, reduced governmental oversight, changes in Owner/Operators, reduced budgets, and labor shortages.
 The challenge now is to meet the many changing needs of our constituents while preventing complacency after so many years without a major oil spill.

+Our work must always focus on protecting the interests of the people in our region.
 Our members consist of communities and interest groups throughout the area affected by the Exxon Valdez spill, including Prince William Sound, the outer Kenai Peninsula, and Kodiak Island.
-Our work must always focus on protecting the interests of the people in our region.
-Acknowledging the varying needs and perspectives within the EVOS region, it can be challenging to meet all priorities.
+Acknowledging the varying needs and perspectives of individuals and groups within the EVOS region, it can be challenging to meet all priorities.
 It is important to foster a culture that is open to all citizens, with appropriate respect and consideration for differing viewpoints.
 Addressed fully and with open minds, our differences can become our strengths and lead to more effective solutions.